Tax avoidance: Judicial anti-avoidance measures

 Courts around the world have played an important role in developing SAAR and GAAR measures.
 But the two guiding principles in judicial anti-avoidance are business purpose rule and substance over form rule.
 The business purpose rule states that the transaction must serve as a business purpose.
 Which means that mere tax advantage cannot be the main business purpose.
-On the other hand, the substance over form principle is wider than the business rule and it is defined by the OECD as the ‘prevalence of economic or social reality over the literal wording of legal provisions’ (Ostwal, T.P.; Vijayaraghavan, Vikram 2010).
+On the other hand, the substance over form principle is wider than the business rule and it is defined by the OECD as the 'prevalence of economic or social reality over the literal wording of legal provisions' (Ostwal, T.P.; Vijayaraghavan, Vikram 2010).

 EU Anti-Tax Avoidance Package

 The Anti-Tax Avoidance Package is part of the European Commission's agenda as an effort to implement a more effective corporate taxation in the European Union.
-This package was implemented in 2016 and offers measures to prevent aggressive tax planning and encourage of tax transparency among others.
-The Anti- Tax Avoidance Package counts with an Anti-Tax avoidance directive, recommendation on Tax Treaties, revised administrative cooperation directive and communication on external strategy.
+This package was implemented in 2016 and offers measures to prevent aggressive tax planning and encourage tax transparency among others.
+The Anti-Tax Avoidance Package counts with an Anti-Tax avoidance directive, recommendation on Tax Treaties, revised administrative cooperation directive and communication on external strategy.

 Anti-Tax Avoidance Directive (ATAD): On 20 June 2016 the European Council adopted the Directive (EU) 2016/1164 which contains five legally binding anti-abuse measures that should be applied as common forms of aggressive tax legislations.
 The member States must have applied these measures as from 1 January 2019.
 ATAD contains the following five anti-abuse measures: 1.
 Interest deductibility, to discourage artificial debt arrangements which are design to minimise taxes, 2.
 Exit taxation, for preventing the avoidance of taxes when companies are re-locating assets, 3.
 Incorporation of the GAAR for disregarding of non-genuine arrangements, 4.
 Controlled Foreign Company Rule (CFC), to deter that the profit is transferred to a low or no tax country, 5.
 Switchover rule, to prevent double non-taxation.